Generalized Kullback-Leibler Divergence Loss: Method

 Thanks to the decoupled structure of DKL formulation, we address the issue by breaking the asymmetric optimization property, \textit{i.e.}, enabling the gradients of $\mathcal{S}(\Delta \mathbf{n})$ in Eq.~\eqref{eq_dkl}, along with a smoother weight function of $\varphi(x_{m}, x_{n})$.
 Then, the updated formulation of Eq.~\eqref{eq:eq_dkl_distill_1} becomes,

 After enabling the gradients of $\mathcal{S}(\Delta \mathbf{n})$, $\mathbf{w}$MSE will produce symmetric gradients on $o_{n}$ and $o_{m}$.
-Meanwhile, the smoother $\varphi(x_{m}, x_{n})$ alleviates the problem of hard convergence in classes with high predicted scores.
-It is worth noting that a higher temperature in original knowledge distillation reduces the risk of hard training convergence and also eliminates the useful ``dark knowledge'', \textit{i.e.}, class relationships.
+Meanwhile, the smoother $\varphi(x_{m}, x_{n})$ alleviates the problem of hard convergence in classes with higher teacher-predicted scores.
+It is worth noting that a higher temperature in vanilla KD reduces the risk of hard training convergence and also eliminates the useful ``dark knowledge'', \textit{i.e.}, class relationships.
 We discuss the designs of $\varphi(x_{m}, x_{n})$ in the following.

 \minisection{Proper Design of $\varphi(x_{m}, x_{n})$} Considering \textit{the hard training convergence problem} and \textit{sample-wise prediction bias}, we propose the sample-wise and class-wise weight function: